Posted on March 18, 2021 | Branding

 4. Activate Browser Caching

-Each time a browser loads a particular page, it has to download all the web files to display the web page properly.
+Each time a browser loads a page, it must download all the web files to display it properly.
 This includes all the images, CSS, HTML, and JavaScript.

 Some pages take only a few seconds to load, as they may contain few files with small file sizes.
 Other pages may contain several files with large file sizes.
 These big files can take a while to load.
 Given that every file makes a unique request to the server, you can expect the page load speed to slow down.